pippy360/transformationInvariantImageSearch/README.md

 Here the 8 cats images are inserted first and then the database is queried with the orginal cat image.
 The original image matches all 8 images despite the transfomations.

-The low number of partial image mathces is because we are doing direct hash look ups and so even a small bit of change (for example from antialising) can cause the perceptual hash to be ever so slightly off.
+The low number of partial image mathces is because we are doing direct hash lookups and so even a small bit of change (for example from antialising) can cause the perceptual hash to be ever so slightly off.
 Finding a closest hash using nearest neighbor would solve this issue.

 The demo takes 2 minutes to run on a quad core VM but could run orders of magnitude faster with a better implementation.